 Awards

-There are numerous awards for which dental students are eligible.
-Awards, Scholarships and Prizes are typically awarded based on high academic standing although some awards may also stipulate criteria such as demonstrated leadership qualities or community involvement.
+Awards, scholarships and prizes are typically awarded based on high academic standing, although some awards may also stipulate criteria such as demonstrated leadership qualities or community involvement.

-For a listing of the awards and bursaries available to Dentistry students, visit students.ubc.ca/enrolment/finances.
+For a complete listing of the awards and bursaries available to Dentistry students, visit students.ubc.ca/enrolment/finances/awards-scholarships-bursaries.

-The University provides accommodation for almost 7,000 single students, student families, faculty and staff.
+UBC Housing provides accommodation for almost 7,000 single students, student families, faculty and staff.
 You have several options when selecting on-campus housing at UBC.
 There are residences for single people, couples, families with children, and larger townhouses for sharing with other students.
-For more detailed information about housing options on campus, including costs and access to the on-line application service, go to the UBC Housing website for further information.
+For detailed information, including costs and access to the online application service, visit housing.ubc.ca.

-For information on on-campus accommodation not operated by UBC Housing, and information on off-campus housing, click here.
-Off-campus accommodation in Vancouver can be expensive and particularly difficult to get later in the summer.
+For on-campus accommodation not operated by UBC Housing, and information on off-campus housing, visit uvrentsline.com.
+Off-campus accommodation in Vancouver can be expensive and difficult to find later in the summer.
 You should plan to arrive in Vancouver early if you need to rent off campus.

 Cost of Living

 The cost of living in Vancouver can vary substantially depending on many factors.
-The following is a very rough estimate for living costs for a 12 month period:
+The following is a very rough estimate for living costs for 12 months: